-There is none of this clarity of thought at Chelsea right now.
-Not only does Lampard not appear to know his best team, but is also struggling with how best to field the players he does select.
-Werner has been moved between centre-forward to left-wing - and once even started on the right for a Champions League visit from Krasnodar - with seemingly no rhyme or reason.
+There were none of this clarity of thought at Chelsea this season.
+Not only did Lampard not appear to know his best team, he struggled with how best to field the players he did select.
+Werner was been moved between centre-forward to left-wing - and once even started on the right for a Champions League visit from Krasnodar - with seemingly no rhyme or reason.

 Meanwhile, Olivier Giroud and Tammy Abraham have been rotated almost randomly in the centre-forward role whenever Werner hasn’t been fielded there.
-The Frenchman has started five Premier League games as a lone marksman; Abraham eight.
-Without a clear gameplan, Lampard can’t hope to get the best out of any of his strikers, least of all the one who joined in the summer from a team with a strong sense of identity.
+The Frenchman has started 12 games as a lone marksman; Abraham 18.
+Without a clear gameplan, Lampard couldn't hope to get the best out of any of his strikers, least of all the one who joined in the summer from a team with a strong sense of identity.

 When it comes to quick turnovers and winning back the ball in dangerous areas, Chelsea are a world away from the football Werner is used to.
 A better fit, based on official Premier League stats, would have been Manchester United, Liverpool or Southampton - teams who look to win the ball back high, transition forward at pace, or both.

-While there are undoubtedly ways Chelsea can help their young attacker find his best form, there is one more stat that perhaps tells us the most about Werner’s struggles so far this season.
-Behind Patrick Bamford (12), Chris Wood and Ollie Watkins (10-apiece), Werner has missed the most “big chances” in the league this season, with nine clear-cut opportunities squandered.
+While there are undoubtedly ways Chelsea can help their young attacker find his best form, there is one more stat that perhaps tells us the most about Werner’s struggles so far.
+Behind Patrick Bamford (12), Chris Wood and Ollie Watkins (10-apiece), Werner missed the most “big chances” in the league this season, with nine clear-cut opportunities squandered.